X

 Thanks to a cold snap and the Lee Canyon snow-making team, the Spring Mountains resort northwest of Las Vegas said Thursday that it will launch its season Saturday.

 It is the first early-season opening in 13 years.
 In 2011, Lee Canyon opened its Rabbit Peak chairlift on Oct.
-8, making it the first ski resort in the U.S. to open that year, according to a press release.
+8, making it the first ski resort in the U.S. to open that year, according to a news release.

 “Lee Canyon’s investment in snow-making capabilities lets us deliver this stellar combination of adventures to our guests.
 We’re also a team of passionate skiers and snowboarders, so an opening is a huge win for everyone,” Josh Bean, the resort’s director of operations, said in a statement.